A Fourier-Space Approach to Physics-Informed Magnetization Reconstruction from Nitrogen-Vacancy Measurements: Forward Model

-\subsection{Forward Model}
+\section{Forward Model}

-Given the magnetization of the sample, our forward model essentially simulates what an NV magnetometer would detect at a certain distance from the sample.
-It provides us with a differentiable map from a given magnetization configuration $\mathbf{m}$ and the distance $d_\mathrm{NV}$ to the expected signal.
-The required micromagnetic calculations are performed using the open-source, finite-difference Python library \texttt{magnum.np}~\cite{bruckner_magnumnp_2023}.
-This GPU-accelerated PyTorch-based code efficiently evaluates the stray field through FFT convolution with the demagnetization tensor kernel, resulting in a favorable computational complexity of $\mathcal{O}(N \log N)$.
+Given the magnetization of the sample, our forward model essentially simulates what an NV magnetometer would detect at a given effective distance.
+It provides us with a differentiable map from a given magnetization configuration $\mathbf{m}$ and the effective distance $d_\mathrm{NV}$ to the expected signal.
+The required micromagnetic calculations are performed using the open-source, finite-difference Python library \texttt{NeuralMag}~\cite{abert_neuralmag_2025}, configured with its cell-averaged discretization and running on JAX (also verified in the PyTorch-based \texttt{magnum.np}~\cite{bruckner_magnumnp_2023}).
+Both backends evaluate the stray field through FFT convolution with the demagnetization tensor kernel, resulting in a favorable computational complexity of $\mathcal{O}(N \log N)$.